GamesecInvisicloak/Invisibility-Cloak/README.md

 ## 📘 Introduction

 The repository introduces the *Invisibility Cloak*, a project designed to create Cloaks that provide protection to game scene samples by adding adversarial noise.
+This artifact demonstrates a subset of the experimental data and samples described in the paper.
+While the same operations can be applied to CF, this artifact only showcases the demos and experiments related to CS2.

 ## 🔧Getting Started